physimals/asl-docs/gui_tutorial.rst

 On the 'Input Data' tab we need to specify the 'Acquisition parameters':

-  -  Labelling - cASL/pcASL (the deafult option).
+  -  Labelling - cASL/pcASL (the default option).
   -  Bolus duration (s) - 1.8 (default).
   -  PLDs (s) - 1.8 (default).
   -  Readout - 2D multi-slice (you will need to set this).